virtual-space/realnet-server/README.md

 Run the following after installing helm.
 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami
+helm repo update
 helm install realnet -f values.yaml bitnami/postgresql
 ```
 This requires a values.yaml file to be in directory you use this command: You can get one from the bitnami github.
 You probably want to change from the default password and use a port that won't interfere with other databases on the system.

 Replace password and port in the .env file with the password and port you used in values.yaml

-Run `kubectl port-forward --namespace default svc/localpostgresql [port]:[port]` in a linux terminal.
+Run `kubectl port-forward --namespace default svc/realnet-postgresql [port]:[port]` in a linux terminal.
 This allows the backend server to connect to the database.